 The initial topology for an HMM can be determined by estimating how many different states are involved in specifying a sign.
 Fine tuning this topology can be performed empirically.
-While better results might be obtained by tailoring different topologies for each sign, a four state HMM with one skip transition was determined to be sufficient for this task (Figure 3).
-As an intuition, the skip state allows the model to emulate a 3 or 4 state HMM depending on the training data for the particular sign.
-However, in cases of variations in performance of a sign, both the skip state and the progressive path may be trained.
+While different topologies can be specified for each sign, a four state HMM with one skip transition was determined to be sufficient for this task (Figure 3).